bfsgr/dytracker/README.md

 ## Typescript

-Dytracker was written in typescript so it has first class support for typescript.
+Dytracker was written in typescript so it has first class support for types.
 The same example above can be written as:

 ```ts
 import { Dytracker } from 'dytracker'